WouterAltepost/week2-assignments/README.md

 Completed assignments for Week 2 of Design Patterns.
 Includes completed assignments 1, 2, and 3.

 # NOTE
-Assignment 2 is in done in the folder "ConwayGameOfLife-Student" folder.
+Assignment 2 is in done in the folder "Conwaye-Student" folder.
 Files and code were added to fulfill assignment requirements.